sharduul/chalk/_posts/2020-06-14-how-to-make-responsive-webapps.md

 In the above picture you can observe that the dimension of the browser is **800 X 1280**.The content is adjusted to size of the browser.

+## Conclusion

+That's it.
+I hope you understood why responsive web designs are important and how you can accomplish them using media queries.
+With the help of this article you can also design a basic responsive web templates.

 > Author: B.K.Sai Kalyan <br>
 > Gmail: saikalyan1729@gmail.com <br>